7 Tips For A More Sustainable Office

 Plants help to recycle the air, brighten up the office, and reduce stress and other workplace nasties (like low morale).

 Be sure to choose low-maintenance plants that are not a burden to look after, are hard wearing and have a low pollen count.
-(Check with your employees before introducing plants into the office to ensure none of your staff are prone to allergies.)
+(Be sure to check with your employees before introducing plants into the office to in case they are prone to allergies.)

 Tip 7.
 Reduce unnecessary staff travel